Anon-Planet/thgtoa/guide.md

 **Skip this step if you have no intention of creating anonymous accounts on most mainstream platforms but just want anonymous browsing or if the platforms you will use allow registration without a phone number.**

-Get at least one or two decent size generic USB keys (at least 16GB but I would recommend 32GB).
+Get at least one or two decent size generic USB keys (at least 16GB but we would recommend 32GB).

 Please do not buy or use gimmicky self-encrypting devices such as these: <https://syscall.eu/blog/2018/03/12/aigo_part1/> <sup>[[Archive.org]][235]</sup>